 Starting in 1980 the school was used for children from Kindergarten – 5th grade.
 Before it closed it held kindergarten – 3rd grade classes.

-Central sold the property and building in 2018 for a exclusive condominium housing development.
+Central sold the property and building in 2018 for an exclusive condominium housing development.

 When I asked on Facebook about memories of Webster School , most remembered walking from the middle school, which is now the Pella Community Center, to Webster for hot lunch.
 A block long journey through all types of weather, for many students this was a refreshing break from the classroom walls.